 In 2014, The Bookseller published an article about the wide number of children’s book prizes in the UK.
 But something soon became very clear; there was no prize for British and Irish YA authors.
 We decided to fill the gap in the market with The Bookseller YA Book Prize.
 We are looking for the best YA fiction books for Teenagers and Young Adults published from authors in the UK and Ireland, from dystopian and sci-fi literature to comedy, horror or drama.

 The inaugural winner of the YA Book Prize 2015 was Louise O'Neill's feminist dystopia, Only Ever Yours (Quercus).
-The YA Book Prize 2016 went to Sarah Crossan's free verse novel about conjoined twins, One (Bloomsbury Children's Books).
+The YA Book Prize 2016 went to Sarah Crossan's free verse novel about conjoined twins, One (Bloomsbury Children's Books), while the 2017 prize went to Patrice Lawrence's Orangeboy (Hodder Children's Books).